 Whether your child is being educated at school, in the hospital, or at home, remember that getting better is the main priority.
 So be realistic about what he or she can handle.
 Kids may feel an unspoken pressure from parents, teachers, and themselves to continue with schoolwork, and this anxiety could hurt their recovery.

 In addition to academic isolation, your child may feel cut off socially from friends and classmates.
+When an illness means an extended absence from school, kids can feel that their classmates and teachers have forgotten about them.
+This can lead to depression as well as anxiety about returning to the classroom, particularly if the child looks different after treatment.
 Online social networking sites, email, instant messaging (IM), text messaging, and talking on the phone can help kids stay connected.
-Also ask teachers to encourage a letter-writing, email, or care package campaign from classmates — you might even set up a collection box at school where teachers and classmates can deposit notes and pictures.
+Also, ask teachers to encourage a letter-writing, email, or care package campaign from classmates — you might even set up a collection box at school where teachers and classmates can deposit notes and pictures.

 Arrange for visits from your child's friends and, if the doctor says it's OK and your son or daughter is up to it, encourage him or her to attend school plays, sports events, classroom parties, and other social gatherings.

-Staying connected will make for a smoother transition socially and academically when your child returns to school after treatment.
+Staying connected will make for a smoother transition socially, emotionally, and academically when your child returns to school after treatment.

 Reviewed by: Alycia Taggi, CBIS